Experienced Former Prosecutor

 Expunging a Criminal Record

-The Illinois Criminal Identification Act is the controlling law for expungement in Illinois.
-Not all criminal records can be expunged in Illinois.
-If you have been convicted of a crime in Illinois your criminal record cannot be expunged.
-However, Illinois arrests or criminal charges in Illinois that did not result in a conviction may be petitioned for expungement.
-Federal and out of state records cannot be expunged through a petition in Illinois.
+The Illinois Criminal Identification Act is the controlling law for expungement.
+Not all criminal records can be expunged.
+If you have been convicted of a crime in Chicago, your criminal record cannot be expunged.
+However, arrests or criminal charges that did not result in a conviction may be petitioned for expungement.
+Federal and out of state records cannot be expunged through a petition.

-If you were arrested and charged with a criminal offense in Illinois, you may be able to petition the court – after a certain period of years – to have all traces of those charges wiped from your criminal record.
+If you were arrested and charged with a criminal offense, you may be able to petition the court – after a certain period of years – to have all traces of those charges wiped from your criminal record.
 You can petition for an expungement if no charges were filed against you or if the result of the case was any of the following:

 - Stricken without leave;